 Residential Homes.
-There are approximately 1200 residential settings, largely provided through the ID/RD waiver and to HASCI waiver participants, and there are five types of residential settings operated under SCDDSN policies, standards, and directives.
+There are approximately 1200 residential settings, largely provided through the ID/RD waiver, and there are six types of residential settings.

 Supervised Living Program II (SLP II).
 This model is for individuals who need intermittent supervision and supports who are able to achieve most daily activities independently but periodically may need advice, support and supervision.
 It is typically offered in an apartment setting that is integrated into a community.
 Staff is available on-site or in a location from which they may be on the site within 15 minutes of being called, 24 hours daily.